JamesSaxon/jamessaxon.github.io/_posts/2021-11-04-shapes-shadows.md

-A few years ago, through my academic work on [park access][parks] and my project to [cut mountains from paper][paper-mountains], I became interested in using natural patterns to make soothing objects.
+A few years ago, through my academic work on [park access][parks] and my project to [cut mountains from paper][paper-mountains], I got interested in using natural patterns to make soothing objects.
 Frederick Law Olmsted, the designer of Central Park in New York and Jackson Park in Chicago, described the influence of nature beautifully, [in 1865][olmsted-yosemite]: